-If you have the free time, you could consider doing the SEO yourself.
-If you are willing to spend more time investing and waiting more for long-lasting results, or if you think your business will last longer than nine months, then SEO is a viable solution.
+If you have the free time, you could consider doing SEO yourself.
+But DIY SEO can only bring so much progress and if you make a mistake, you could cost your business significant traction.
+If you are willing to spend more time investing and waiting more for long-lasting results, or if you think your business will last longer than nine months, then SEO is a viable and necessary solution.

 You can improve your website’s SEO yourself if you are willing to learn and put in the required effort.

 Google has laid out the rules and best practices to follow when doing SEO.
 You would need to learn about links, authority, relevance, updates, penalties, manual actions, Google Analytics, Search Console, keywords, business profiles, technical website changes, page speed, meta tags, URL structure, and a host of other necessary SEO topics.